 The list is regular updated.
-Since its publication in 2019 the Commission on Standardization of Geographical Names Outside the Republic of Poland standardized 123 Polish exonyms, changed 110 exonyms and delisted 294 exonyms.
-The most changes are result of the administrative reform in Ukraine in 2020 and changed names of rayons for which Polish exonyms were established.
+Since the last meeting of the Baltic Division in Rīga in September 2019 the Commission on Standardization of Geographical Names Outside the Republic of Poland standardized 93 Polish exonyms, changed 97 exonyms and delisted 288 exonyms.
+The most changes are result of the administrative reform in Ukraine and changed names of rayons for which Polish exonyms were established.

 The Commission also works on extension the list.
 In 2020 works on collection of the original non-Latin names were finished.
-In 2019-2022 works on collection of genitives, locatives and adjectives from the Polish exonyms were realized.
+In 2019-2021 works on collection of genitives, locatives and adjectives from the Polish exonyms were realized.
+To the date names from all continents except Asia were obtained.